aus10powell/AirRanker/README.md

 # AirRanker

 ## **Objective**
-Develop a recommendation system for Airbnb listings that can be expanded to different regions.
-The system will leverage listing metadata, user reviews, and embeddings to rank recommendations using **StarRanker**.
+Build a system that ranks Airbnb listings by understanding plain-language intent, leveraging listing metadata, user reviews, and embeddings with **StarRanker**.
+The system aims to serve users with little or no booking history and can be expanded to different regions.
+An LLM agent will parse queries and drive the pipeline.

-### 🧠 Who This Is For
+## 🧠 Who This Is For

 #### ✅ 1.
 New or Infrequent Airbnb Users
 - These users don't have much past data, so normal recommenders don't work well.